Greetland: Golden Fleece (closed 2008)

 This pub came to nationwide media attention in early January 2008.
-The supposed 'landlord', (it later emerged that the premises traded under his son's alcohol licence) had been publicly flouting the smoking ban that was introduced throughout England in July 2007.
-He allowed customers to smoke inside his pub, and either took down non-smoking signs or wrote over them with 'Smoking Allowed'.
-The pub received support from smokers and non-smokers alike from Halifax, Bradford, Huddersfield and Leeds.
-The 'landlord' stated that he received phone calls of support from Germany, Croatia and the USA.
-He announced in 2008 that he would open another pub in Huddersfield (The College Arms), where he will also allow his customers to smoke.
-He said he wishes to create a small smoking area, leaving most of the pub a non-smoking venue.
+The landlord, who was later found to have been trading under his son's alcohol licence, had been publicly flouting the smoking ban that was introduced throughout England in July 2007.
+It was alleged that he had allowed customers to smoke inside his pub, and had either taken down non-smoking signs or written over them with 'Smoking Allowed'.
+The pub had allegedly received support from smokers and non-smokers alike in Halifax, Bradford, Huddersfield and Leeds.
+The landlord stated that he had received phone calls of support from Germany, Croatia and the USA.
+He announced in 2008 that he would open another pub in Huddersfield,The College Arms, where he would also allow his customers to smoke.
+He said that he wished to create a small smoking area, leaving most of the pub a non-smoking venue.

-Other pubs

-The Rose and Crown pub (known locally as "the Crown", "the Frown" or "the Rose"), the Branch Road Inn, the Sportsman Inn, the Spring Rock, the Star, the Traveller's Rest, the Queen, the Shears (now demolished, a branch of the Co-op now occupies the site) and a number of working men's clubs.